tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 Testing
 -------

+This project has Github Actions configured to run tests when you push or merge a pull request.
+Any push triggers a test run against all supported versions of python in a linux environment.
+Any pull request triggers a test run against all supported versions of python on all supported operating systems.

 To ensure the tests can run without an external dependencies, ``tests/mock_server80.py`` contains a HTTP server which emulates the behavior of Tomcat Manager 8.0.
 There is a test fixture to start this server, and all